 Appropriate Christmas Celebration Ideas

-What do we Messianic believers, especially those of us with Christian backgrounds, do with Christmas?
-This has been a question I have been wrestling with as a new Messianic Christian (or, as our Jewish brothers and sisters refer to us, Messianic Gentiles) for some time.
+What do Messianic believers, especially those of us Gentiles with Christian backgrounds, do with Christmas?
+This has been a question I have been wrestling with as a Gentile learning more about the very Jewish message of God’s salvation for some time.
 Here’s what I’ve come up with:

-- When celebrating Christmas, focus on G-d’s forever gift to us, NOT what we want from someone else.
+- When celebrating Christmas, focus on God’s forever gift to us, NOT what we want from someone else.

 - Tell your children, grandchildren, or other young relations the story of St. Nicholas, NOT Santa Claus!

 - Learn the significance of Hanukkah.
 Look for that information in a future post.